whichjdk/whichjdk.com/README.md

 A downside of these builds is the dependency to a single company, that may suddenly change its license or update policies.

-✅ _Azul Zulu Builds of OpenJDK_ are a good choice.
+✅ Recommendation: _Azul Zulu Builds of OpenJDK_ are a good choice.

 ### BellSoft Liberica JDK